seeum-0/Sung-Jinwoo/README.md

-# Sung-Jinwoo
+Made by Seeum Mohammad
-Fan made website for Solo Leveling Sung Jinwoo
+Fan made website for Sung Jinwoo from Solo Leveling.
+Why? for fun and learning experience.
+I can potentially turn this into a portfolio.